Marco Reus: International career

 On 11 August 2009, Reus made his Germany under-21 debut in a friendly match against Turkey.
 On 6 May 2010, he earned his first call-up to the senior team for a friendly match against Malta on 14 May.
-On 11 May, he withdrew from the squad due to a leg injury picked up in the last game of the season against Bayer Leverkusen.
-On 7 October 2011, he made his debut against Turkey.
+Three days before the match, he withdrew from the squad due to a leg injury picked up in the last game of the season against Bayer Leverkusen, which forced him to miss the 2010 FIFA World Cup in South Africa.
+Joachim Löw would call him up again immediately after the World Cup in August, but Reus had to pass once more due to illness.

+On 7 October 2011, he made his senior team debut against Turkey, receiving the shirt number 21.
 He scored his first goal for the team on 26 May 2012 in a 5–3 defeat to Switzerland.
-On 22 June, he scored in the UEFA Euro 2012 quarter-final against Greece, his first start for Germany in the tournament.
+On 22 June, he scored in a 4–2 victory in the UEFA Euro 2012 quarter-final against Greece, his first start for Germany in a major tournament.
+In the semi-final, his side was defeated with 2–1 by Italy.
+Even though there was no match to determine the third place, Reus and his team, as well as Portugal, would be awarded a bronze medal each, for reaching the final four of the competition.

 Reus established himself as a regular member of Joachim Löw's side in the 2014 FIFA World Cup qualification campaign, scoring five goals and registering three assists in six matches.
-He was named in Germany's squad for the World Cup finals, but was ultimately forced to withdraw after suffering an ankle injury in the team's 6–1 warm-up win against Armenia on 6 June.
-Reus made his international comeback in Germany's first post-World Cup friendly against Argentina on 3 September 2014.
-However, the world champions were defeated 4–2 by the side they had beaten in the World Cup final two months earlier.
+He was named in Germany's squad for the World Cup finals, but was ultimately forced to withdraw after suffering an ankle injury in the team's last 6–1 warm-up win against Armenia on 6 June.
+Shkodran Mustafi would fill his empty spot in the squad and Reus would miss his team winning the trophy for the fourth time in their history.
+Reus made his international comeback in Germany's first post-World Cup friendly against Argentina on 3 September 2014, whom they had beaten in the final two months prior.
+From then on, Reus would wear the shirt number 11, previously worn by Miroslav Klose, who retired from the national team after the World Cup.